 In the absence of an ammeter, the following procedure may be followed

-01) Start the motor with overload relay set at 0.6 times the rated motor current for star-delta starter and for rest of the starter at motor full load current stamped on the nameplate.
+01) Start the motor with an overload relay set at 0.6 times the rated motor current for the star-delta starter and for the rest of the starter at the motor full load current stamped on the nameplate.

 02) After the motor reaches the pick load condition, reduce the relay setting gradually till the relay trips.

 03) Set the relay slightly higher than the tripping value.

 04) To check whether the setting is correct or not, allow the relay to cool down, then restart the motor and make sure, the relay does not trip during starting.

 If trips, increase the relay setting slightly and check again.